francisfuzz/dotcom/pages/posts/2023-07-21-building-psychological-safety-in-code-reviews.md

 Amy Edmondson shares this reason in the aforementioned presentation:

-> "Every time we withhold, we rob ourselves and our colleagues of small moments of learning, and we don't innovate."
+> Every time we withhold, we rob ourselves and our colleagues of small moments of learning, and we don't innovate.

 At GitHub, one of our leadership principles is "trust by default."
 In my view, psychological safety is foundational to building trust in any of our working relationships.
 Without trust, it's pretty tough to do anything else, whether we're communicating with each other amidst conflict, building a new feature, debugging a tricky bug, or exercising the courage to challenge a controversial decision.
 Every meaningful piece of work comes from the bedrock of operating under high trust.